HOW AI WILL CHANGE WORKPLACE COMMUNICATIONS

 Software such as JetPack Workflow can replace back-office tasks, such as those in accounting, finance and sales operations.
 For example, robots could handle an entire ordering process, from data entry to creating an order to processing the invoice.
 Or, a sales team can use artificial intelligence to analyze multiple systems and create a list of qualified leads, freeing them to spend more time with their customers.

 While RPA is cost-effective, fast and accurate, its greatest benefit may be happier employees and customers.
+More and more businesses are taking up RPA services to implement the automation process and empower their digital workforce.
+It can also considerably reduce operational costs while attracting & retaining customers.

 “By introducing RPA, people can be placed into new mixes of tasks that play to their human strengths,” Willcocks told ZDNet.
 “This, of course, is a management choice – whether to use technology to augment and amplify human skills and abilities, or to attempt to replace human labor with machines.”